ageinpee/USB-FilterDriver/WDF-KbdFiltr(x64)/kbfiltr/README.md

     samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=620194
 --->

-eyboard Input Filter for Modifier Keys
+Keyboard Input Filter for Modifier Keys
 =======================================
 This Keyboard Filter Driver is based on Microsofts Keyboard Input WDF Filter Driver sample, that is described after this paragraph.
 The Driver currently filters the Keys: